DoTheEvo/veeam-prometheus-grafana/README.md

 * 1 = warning
 * 2 = failed
 * -1 =  running
+* -11 =  running full backup or full synthetic backup
-* -2 = disabled or not scheduled<br>
+* 99 = disabled or not scheduled

-  unlike the rest that come from veeam, this one is manually checked and set
+The double digit ones are additional ones set by script

 #### DEPLOY.cmd file